 Then there is authentic jelly, made with fruit, sugar, and gelatin as in this authentic recipe.

-Jelly can be served simply on its own as it is so flavourful, but jelly is fabulous with some whipped cream or ice cream and even custard, which together is a classic of the tea time table.
+Jelly can be served simply on its own as it is so tasty but jelly is fabulous with some whipped cream or ice cream and even custard, which together is a classic of the tea-time table.

-- To make the strawberry jelly, place the sugar and water in a large saucepan and bring to the boil.
-Boil fiercely for five minutes then remove the pan from the heat and place to one side and leave to cool.
+- Place the sugar and 2 cups/600 ml water in a large saucepan and bring to a boil.
+Boil vigorously for 5 minutes then remove the pan from the heat and let cool.

-- Meanwhile, take 4 or 5 of the fresh strawberries and keep to one side.
+- Meanwhile, take 4 or 5 of the fresh strawberries, leave them whole, and set to one side.

 - Once infused, pass the strawberry mixture through a fine sieve to remove any of the strawberry pulp and seeds.
-Keep to one side.
+Set aside.

-- Place ¼ cup of cold water into a small dish, sprinkle the powdered gelatin into the water and leave untouched for five minutes.
+- Place 1/4 cup/75 ml cold water into a small dish and sprinkle the powdered gelatin into the water and leave untouched for 5 minutes.

-- Heat one cup of the strawberry and sugar syrup in a small saucepan.
-Add the powdered gelatin and the water, simmer very gently (do not allow to boil) until the gelatin has completely dissolved.
-Stir the dissolved gelatin into the strawberry liquid.
+- Heat 1 cup of the strained strawberry-sugar syrup mixture in a small saucepan.
+Stir in the gelatin-water mixture and simmer very gently (do not allow to boil) until the gelatin has completely dissolved.
+Stir this into the remaining strawberry-sugar syrup.

-- Fill a 1½ pint jelly mould with the resulting strawberry liquid.
-Place into the refrigerator and leave to set, this will take a couple of hours, and if you can leave it, overnight.
-The jelly is ready when it wobbles just slightly, you dont want it to be too hard, the fun of jelly is on the wobble.
+- Transfer to a 3-cup/900-ml gelatin mold and place into the refrigerator and let set.
+This will take a couple of hours but it is best to leave it overnight.
+The jelly is ready when it wobbles just slightly.
+You don't want it to be too hard because the fun of the jelly is in the wobble.

-- To Serve: Decorate with the remaining strawberries and serve with fresh cream, ice cream or as above.
-You can also use other seasonal fruits, raspberries make a great partner to the strawberry jelly.
+- To serve, decorate the jelly with the remaining whole strawberries and serve with fresh cream, ice cream, or custard.
+You also garnish with other seasonal fruits—raspberries make a great partner to this strawberry jelly.